 A group term life insurance plan can help ease the burden of these immediate costs on your family:

 - Funeral expenses

 - Burial expenses

 - Loss of income

 Life insurance can provide peace of mind for working families.
-If your place of employment or a potential new employer offers group term life insurance, it’s a great way to help secure your future.
 Many government institutions and corporate offices offer this type of insurance.